 3. Recognize the impact of mental health language.

-Bipolar, PTSD, OCD, and ADD are real mental health diagnoses.
+Bipolar, PTSD, OCD, and ADD are official mental health diagnoses.
 Using these terms to describe everyday behaviors trivializes the impact of someone’s real, lived experiences with a mental disorder.
 For example, your coworker who is feeling grumpy today is not bipolar; they might simply be in a bad mood.

 There are also many derogatory terms that stem from the context of mental health, like schizo, paranoid, or psycho.
 These should never be used to joke, mock, or offend.

-4. Use gender-neutral language.
+4. Use genderless language.

 5. Be thoughtful about imagery you use.